 Generalised anxiety disorder

-Individuals suffering from generalised anxiety disorder often anticipate tragedy and worry extremely about family, money and health.
-Generalised anxiety disorder interferes with daily life and is usually diagnosed when an individual spends at least six months worrying excessively about normal everyday problems.
-Other minor issues such as chores or appointments can also cause anxiety and for some, just getting through the day can be extremely stressful.
+Individuals suffering from generalised anxiety disorder (GAD) often anticipate tragedy.
+GAD can interfere with daily life as sufferers may seriously worry about family, money and health.
+Generalised anxiety disorder is often diagnosed when an individual spends at least six months worrying excessively about normal, everyday problems.
+It can be a difficult disorder to live with; the sufferer will feel as though there is no respite from the anxiety.

-Another type of anxiety disorder is panic disorder which is characterised by terror, which strikes suddenly without warning.
-Panic attacks are a common symptom of panic disorder, but not everyone who has a panic attack will develop panic disorder.
-Panic disorder is much more common than is generally recognised and affects a large proportion of the population.
+Panic disorder is characterised by feelings of terror, which can strike suddenly and without warning.
+A common symptom is panic attacks, though not everyone who experiences a panic attack will have panic disorder.
+Those who are diagnosed with panic disorder can often feel constantly afraid.
+It is this fear that can often lead to panic attacks, where it becomes a vicious cycle.
+Panic disorder is more common than generally recognised and affects a large proportion of the population.

 Social anxiety disorder